goforj/httpx/README.md

 **httpx** is a modern, ergonomic HTTP client for Go.

-It builds on top of [`req`](https://github.com/imroc/req), preserving its flexibility while dramatically reducing boilerplate for common use cases.
+It builds on top of the amazing [`req`](https://github.com/imroc/req) library, preserving its flexibility while dramatically reducing boilerplate for common use cases.
 You get clean defaults, strong typing, and an API designed to stay out of your way.

-Think of it as *the 90% solution* — powerful enough for real-world systems, without sacrificing clarity or control.
+Think of it as *the 90% solution* - powerful enough for real-world systems, without sacrificing clarity or control.

 ## Quick Start